g76r/libp6core/README.md

 -----

-Libqtssu is a free software collection of tools for using Qt/C++ on the server side (server-compliant threading model, small REST webapps, etc.).
+Libqtssu is a free software collection of tools for using Qt/C++ on the server side (logging framework, small REST webapps, etc.).

 LICENSE
 -------